Doctoral Studies

 Supervisor: N. Karakatsouli

-PhD Thesis: “Effect of mushroom cultivation by-products on production performance and quality characteristics of products in sheep and poultry.”
+Thesis: “Effect of administering mushroom cultivation by-products on productive performance and qualitative characteristics of products in sheep and poultry.”

 Laboratory: Animal Breeding & Husbandry